ncatlab/nlab-content/pages/17642.md

 ## About

-Niles Johnson is an assistant professor in [[algebraic topology]] at The Ohio State University.
+Niles Johnson is an associate professor in [[algebraic topology]] at The Ohio State University.

 Website: